-If you’re looking for something a little nicer than the beginner models mentioned above but don’t want to break the bank, check out Martin’s all-solid koa T1K tenor ukulele.
+If you’re looking for something a little nicer than the beginner model but don’t want to break the bank, check out Martin’s all-solid koa T1K tenor ukulele.

 Martin has been around since 1833 and has developed a legendary reputation for quality and craftsmanship.
 While they’re mostly known for building guitars, they also produce some of the finest ukuleles money can buy.

-Even though it doesn’t have a lot of cosmetic bells and whistles, the T1K’s premium fit, finish, playability, and tone make it one of the best tenor ukulele options on the market and (in my opinion) well worth the investment.
+Even though it doesn’t have a lot of cosmetic bells and whistles, the T1K’s premium craftsmanship, playability, and tone make it one of the best tenor ukulele options on the market.
+If it’s within your budget and you’re serious about the ukulele, it’s well worth the investment.

 Kala Elite 1KOA-T and 2KOA-TG

 I’ve been lucky enough to play the 1KOA-T and the slightly fancier 2KOA-TG.
 Both ukes were beautifully crafted and had excellent playability.
-But more importantly, they sounded amazing, with a warm, harp-like tone that rivaled nearly all the other high-end ukes I’ve ever played.
+But more importantly, they sounded amazing, with a warm, harp-like tone that rivaled other high-end ukes I’ve ever played.